Shpinkso/manager_readme/README.md

 I'm going to assume you know how to do your job better than I do and that you'll be at your most effective if I provide three things.
 1) A clear set of aims and the context surrounding them 2) unconditional support from myself and the team and 3) the deep-work focus time that you need.
 I generally take an on-demand support role due to item 3; but realise that, after 20+ years in the industry, my assumption might well be wrong in some ways and, if I identify a need, I will switch to active support.

 ### Accountability
-autonomy and psychological safety without accountability can lead to an unproductive comfort zone.
+Autonomy and psychological safety without accountability can lead to an unproductive comfort zone.
 Accountability is the critical ingredient that allows us to remain competitive as a business in a psychologically safe and autonomous environment.

 ### Knowledge sharing
-knowledge silos are bottlenecks for a team and quickly build risk.
+Knowledge silos are bottlenecks for a team and quickly build risk.
 This is not code for me wanting to know everything, in fact, I'm very conscious that bottlenecks also occur when one person in the team feels like they need to know everything.
 This is about focusing on collaboration, and better quality emerging from a broader understanding.

 ###
 Finally, I abhor "panic time" for a team.
 A team that gets stretched and panicked on a regular basis has its creative potential sucked out of it.
 With this in mind, I'm going to push for regular releases, automated testing and all that lovely stuff!
 We're in a knowledge-work industry and creativity is key.